stepanhen/GraphDrawer/Development_documentation.md

 This file contains the core logic for handling user interactions and drawing operations on the canvas.
 It interfaces with the graph representation defined in `Graph.cs`, `Edge.cs`, and `Node.cs`.

+- `GraphCanvas_MouseLeftButtonDown`: Determines actions when the left mouse button is pressed, such as selecting nodes, starting to draw nodes, lines, or curves.

+- `GraphCanvas_MouseMove`: Updates the position of the object currently being drawn.

+- `GraphCanvas_MouseLeftButtonUp`: Finalizes the drawing action, creating nodes, lines, or curves as necessary.

 ### WeightInput.xaml and WeightInput.xaml.cs

 These files define the user interface and logic for inputting weights for weighted edges.